learn-academy-2021-bravo/week-5-assessment-JJSanch/interview-questions.md

   Your answer: MVC stand for model, view, and control.
 This pattern is used to divide a program into 3 parts.

-  Researched answer:  MVC is a predictable softweare design pattern that can be used across many frameworks with many programming languages.
-Used to degisn web apps and mobile apps.
+  Researched answer:  MVC is a predictable software design pattern that can be used across many frameworks with many programming languages.
+Used to design web apps and mobile apps.
 Model stores and manages data.
 View is a visual representation of the data.
-Controller connects thte model and view.
+Controller connects the model and view.